-Guatemala is, without doubt, one of the most amazing countries I’ve ever visited and a must if you’re travelling through Central America.
-With its mix of diverse landscapes, rich history, colourful architecture and abundance of things to do, Guatemala is the ideal trip for anyone.
-I had the privilege of travelling throughout the country in 2020 (pre-pandemic) and can’t wait to go back one day.
-In this post, I hope to provide recommendations on places to visit in Guatemala and tips to help you have a smooth trip.
+Guatemala is one of the most amazing countries I’ve ever visited and a must if you’re travelling through Central America.
+With its mix of diverse landscapes, rich history, colourful architecture and abundance of things to do, Guatemala is the ideal trip.
+I had the privilege of spending a month travelling through this stunning country and wanted to highlight the best parts of my trip.

 Flores

-Flores is a small town, located in the North East end of Guatemala and is often the starting point of your time in Guatemala.
+Flores is a small town, located in the North East end of Guatemala and is often the starting point of your trip!
 The town has become famous given its close proximity to some of Guetamala’s biggest Mayan ruins.
 We travelled from Mexico, taking buses straight from Tulum to Flores in one trip and bypassed Belize.

 Upon arrival, we spent the day exploring Flores by foot – stopping for lunch at a cafe and rooftop cocktails later that evening.
 Our main purpose of staying in Flores was to use it as a base for visiting Tikal, but I found a great guide on other things to do in Flores if you’re there for longer.